microsoft/nni/docs/en_US/reference/experiment_config.rst

 ``AlgorithmConfig`` describes a tuner / assessor / advisor algorithm.

-For custom algorithms, there are two ways to describe them:
+For customized algorithms, there are two ways to describe them:

   1. `Register the algorithm <../Tutorial/InstallCustomizedAlgos.rst>`__ to use it like built-in. (preferred)